 Welcome to McColl McLaughlin Medical Practice

-If you've developed a continuous cough, fever/high temp or loss of taste/smell in the last 7 days, stay at home for 7 days from the day your symptoms started.
-Patients with coronavirus symptoms are asked to phone NHS 24 (111) if symptoms are severe or do not improve after 7 days.
+If you've developed a continuous cough, fever/high temp or loss of taste/smell in the last 7 days, stay at home for 10 days from the day your symptoms started.
+Patients with coronavirus symptoms are asked to phone NHS 24 (111) out with normal hours if symptoms are severe or do not improve after 7 days.
 PLEASE DO NOT COME TO THE GP SURGERY.

 We would like to thank our patients for the high level of patience they have shown for the major changes made to our practice systems in order to appropriately respond to the current coronavirus pandemic.
 A summary of these changes and further information on coronavirus is detailed below:

-- * If you have developed a new continuous cough, fever/high temp or loss of taste/smell stay at home for 7 days from the day your symptoms started.
+- * If you have developed a new continuous cough, fever/high temp or loss of taste/smell stay at home for10days from the day your symptoms started.
 Any members of your household should self isolate for a period of 14 days from the start of your symptoms.

 - * If you have a routine query regarding mild symptoms or government advice, please refer to www.nhsinform website in the first instance as you may find all the information you need there.

-- * If you are experiencing prolonged or severe symptoms please call NHS 24 on 111, or call the practice if during normal working hours.
+- * If you are experiencing prolonged or severe symptoms please call NHS 24 on 111coutwith normal hours, or call the practice if during normal working hours.